Canada blanks Russia for first win at women’s world hockey championship

-Jennifer Wakefield scored twice and had an assist to lead Canada to a 8-0 win over Russia at the women’s world hockey championship Monday.
+Jennifer Wakefield and Haley Irwin each had a goal and an assist to lead Canada to an 8-0 win over Russia at the women’s world hockey championship Monday.

 The Canadians concluded their preliminary round in Pool A with a 1-2 record.
 They awaited the result of a later game between the United States (2-0) and Finland (1-1) to know their playoff path.

-Emily Clark, Natalie Spooner, Erin Ambrose, Brianne Jenner, Meghan Agosta and Sarah Potomak also scored for Canada.
+Emily Clark, Natalie Spooner, Erin Ambrose, Brianne Jenner, Meghan Agosta, and Sarah Potomak also scored for Canada.

 Canadian starter Shannon Szabados made 17 saves for the shutout in her second start of the tournament.